-- Recognized in The Best Lawyers in America© in the field of Commercial Litigation, 2018
+Recognized in The Best Lawyers in America (BL Rankings), Commercial Litigation, 2018 – Present

 Any result the lawyer or law firm may have achieved on behalf of clients in other matters does not necessarily indicate similar results can be obtained for other clients.

 - Defended consumer products manufacturers in 12 high-stakes personal injury jury trials in recent years.
-Millions of dollars were at stake in each case, and Weaver served as first chair lawyer in 11 of the 12.
-The average trial length was three weeks and all involved compensatory and punitive damages.
+Millions of dollars were at stake in each of these cases, and Weaver served as first chair lawyer in 11 of the 12.
+The average trial length has been three weeks and all have involved compensatory and punitive damages.

-- Help manufacturers comply with Consumer Product Safety Commission requirements involving reporting, recalls, warnings, and other regulatory concerns.
+- Helping manufacturers comply with Consumer Product Safety Commission (CPSC) requirements involving reporting, recalls, warnings and other regulatory concerns.

-- Counsel global insurers, food retailers, and supplement manufacturers on defensive strategies, expert retention, and exposure risks involving consumer products and alleged injury claims.
+- Counseling global insurers, food retailers and supplement manufacturers on defensive strategies, expert retention and exposure risks involving consumer products and alleged injury claims.

-- Represent a Fortune Global 500 medical services company in internal investigations, strategic defense options, and potential liability assessments.
+- Representing a Fortune Global 500 medical services company in internal investigations, strategic defense options and potential liability assessments.

-- Obtained a $24 million sanctions award against Kansas City’s largest hospital system for discovery misconduct in the largest case ever tried in the Circuit Court for the City of St. Louis, Missouri.
+- Obtaining a $24 million sanctions award against Kansas City’s largest hospital system for discovery misconduct in the largest case ever tried in the Circuit Court for the City of St. Louis, Missouri.

-- Obtained a complete defense verdict for R.J.
+- Obtaining a complete defense verdict for R.J.
 Reynolds Tobacco Company in a business tort case brought by 37 Missouri hospitals claiming $477 million in unreimbursed healthcare costs plus punitive damages.